marqrdt/baeldung-articles/bash-useful-utilities/content.md

 alias <custom-command>="<actual-command>"
 ```

 The double-quotes in the **alias** command are essential.
 Once added as an alias, it becomes a new command in our arsenal of tools.
 Let's use it to get to the next level.
 If you remember, the **.thunderbird** folder in my home directory was 5GB.
 It was also a 'dot-file', meaning the filename began with a '.' and was hidden from normal view.
+We can use repeated invocations of our new alias to find the culprit which is taking up so much space in this hidden directory.

 ### Make it into a reusable utility